zulip/zulip/templates/zerver/api/outgoing-webhooks.md

-# Outgoing Webhooks
+# Outgoing webhooks

-Outgoing Webhooks allow you to build or set up Zulip integrations which are notified when certain types of messages are sent in Zulip.
+Outgoing webhooks allow you to build or set up Zulip integrations which are notified when certain types of messages are sent in Zulip.
 When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.
 Webhooks can be used to